hashicorp/vault-benchmark/README.md

 ## PostgreSQL

 This benchmark will test the dynamic generation of PostgreSQL credentials.
 In order to use this test, configuration for the PostgreSQL instance must be provided as a JSON file using the `postgresql_config_json` flag.
-The primary required fields are the `username` and `password` for the user configured in PostgreSQL for Vault to use, as well as the `connection_url` field that defines the addresses to be used as well as any other parameters that need to be passed via the URL.
+The primary required fields are the `username` and `password` for the user configured in PostgreSQL for Vault to use, as well as the `connection_url` field that defines the address to be used as well as any other parameters that need to be passed via the URL.
 Below is an example configuration to communicate with a locally running test environment:

 ```
 {